LaunchCodeEducation/lchs/src/chapters/errors-and-debugging/exercises.rst

          <iframe height="500px" width="100%" src="https://repl.it/@launchcode/LCHS-Debugging-Exercise-3?lite=true" scrolling="no" frameborder="yes" allowtransparency="true" allowfullscreen="true" sandbox="allow-forms allow-pointer-lock allow-popups allow-same-origin allow-scripts allow-modals"></iframe>

 #.
-The next program should convert a student's exam percentage into a letter
+The next program should convert a student's percentage into a letter grade.
-   grade.
-The code follows a simple 10-point scale and allows for decimal
+   The code follows a simple 10-point scale and allows for decimal results:
-   results:

    A: 100% - 90%, B: 89 - 80, C: 79 - 70, D: 69 - 60, F: Any score under 60%.